tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 [case](http://ckan.org/case-studies/)
 [studies](http://theodi.org/case-studies)
-about how to open government data, but these are based strongly on personal experience about opening data rather than being based more on precise, quantitative data about opening data.
+about how to open government data, but these are based strongly on personal experience about opening data and not on more on precise, quantitative data about opening data.

 I've seen [comparatively little](/open-data) work that uses data